 Contributed By Arnold & Porter

 On account of Brexit, the UK is no longer subject to EU single market rules or the EU legislative framework.
-However, under the EU–UK Withdrawal Agreement’s Protocol on Ireland and Northern Ireland, Northern Ireland continues to follow EU rules.
-In addition, pre-existing domestic legislation that implemented EU law continues to have effect in the UK.
+However, under the EU–UK Withdrawal Agreement’s Protocol on Ireland and Northern Ireland, Northern Ireland continues to follow EU rules, although the EU-UK Windsor Framework sets out a new legal and constitutional framework for Northern Ireland from 2025.
+Pre-existing domestic legislation that implemented EU law continues to have effect in the UK.

 UK regulation of medicinal products derives from EU legislation, principally Directive 2001/83/EC (EU Directive 2001/83) and Regulation (EC) 726/2004 (EU Regulation).
 The key UK legislation is the Human Medicines Regulations 2012 (SI 2012/1916), as amended (HMRs).